cseanburns/electronic_resource_mgmt/src/p2-technologies-standards.md

-# Technologies and Standards
+# Chapter Two: Technologies and Standards

-## Introduction

-Note: Write part introduction.